dukins/irl-streaming-gopro-belabox-complete-guide/README.md

 11. Go to SRTLA Settings
     * SRTLA receiver address: YOUR-PUBLIC-IP
     * SRTLA receiver port: FIRST_PORT
-    * SRT streamid: live/stream/YOUR-STREAM-KEY in the sls.conf (from the SRT SERVER SETUP VIDEO!
-Go watch it if you haven't!)
-12.
+    * SRT streamid: live/stream/YOUR_STREAM_KEY
+12. Go back up and click "Start".
+If no error message appears e.g. "Failed to connect to the SRT server.
+Retrying..." or "Failed to connect to the SRTLA server.
+Retrying..." we are goot to go.
+13. Go to OBS to see your feed being displayed!

+YOU DID IT!
+NOW you can call yourself a professional streamer! :D Let your awesome journey without interruptions begin!
+Good luck out there!